Central American Age Group Championships in Athletics

 annually.
 In 2007, the format was changed to be open for the age groups U-16 and U-14, with U-12 competitions being held occasionally.
-In 2012, a specific Central American "Kids Athletics" tournament (Spanish: Torneo Centroamericano Kids Athletics) was introduced for this age group (9–11 years).
+In 2012, a specific Central American "Kids Athletics" tournament (Spanish: Torneo Centroamericano Kids Athletics) was introduced for the age group of 9–11 years.

 Editions

 The following list was compiled from the CADICA website, and from a variety of other websites and articles from the archives of different newspapers.